asb127/monodepth2-beamng/README.md

 The above conversion command creates images which match our experiments, where KITTI `.png` images were converted to `.jpg` on Ubuntu 16.04 with default chroma subsampling `2x2,1x1,1x1`.
 We found that Ubuntu 18.04 defaults to `2x2,2x2,2x2`, which gives different results, hence the explicit parameter in the conversion command.

 You can also place the KITTI dataset wherever you like and point towards it with the `--data_path` flag during training and evaluation.
-(For BeamNG, use `--data_path ./BeamNG-Driving-Dataset` as shown above.)

 **Splits**